 Consider choosing equipment bags which can double up as scuba storage when you’re not travelling with your gear.
-Rolling duffel bags such as this option from Apeks work particularly well for this as you can slide them in and out of small spots quickly and easily.
+Rolling duffel bags such as this option from Tusa work particularly well for this as you can slide them in and out of small spots quickly and easily.

 You can also look for large plastic storage tubs and pack them with a similar approach.
 These can then fit easily into the bottom of wardrobes or storage cupboards.
 However, remember that aeration is important when storing your scuba gear.

 Scuba gear storage ideas for medium spaces

 You can create a simple rail shape with multiple heights and use corner attachments to make small extensions for hanging accessories.
 We particularly like the ability to store boots upside down and ensure all the water can drain from them.
 This is a great example from Patricia Hackney in our Girls that Scuba Facebook community.

 Dive storage room ideas for large spaces

-We love this example by GTS member Jessica Rodgers, which demonstrates that any piece of organisational furniture can be repurposed to house scuba accessories.
+We love this example by GTS member Jessica Rodgers, which shows that any piece of organisational furniture can be repurposed to house scuba accessories.
 Her use of pegboards and hooks has turned this into a feature of its own as she’s chosen to hang large equipment items such as BCDs.
 This approach can be scaled down for smaller spaces and used to organise small gear items, too.

-We particularly love her approach of reclaiming materials, in this case driftwood from her local beaches, to create the storage solutions.
-This is a great reminder that any of the storage ideas in this article can be made more sustainable by sourcing second hand materials from places such as Ebay, Facebook Marketplace, Craigslist and Gumtree.
+We particularly love her approach of reclaiming materials, like driftwood from her local beaches, to create the storage solutions.
+This is a great reminder that any of the storage ideas in this article can be made more sustainable by sourcing second hand materials.
+Check places such as eBay, Facebook Marketplace, Craigslist and Gumtree.